VSpaceCode/vspacecode.github.io/docs/troubleshooting.md

 ## `,` cannot find previous match

-When the key `,` cannot get back to the previous match after a find `f{character}` with Vim.
+The default VSpaceCode configuration overrides `,` as a shortcut for the [major mode](./major-mode.md), therefore the key `,` cannot get back to the previous match after a find `f{character}` with Vim.

-This is because the default VSpaceCode configuration overrides `,` as a shortcut for the major mode.
-You can remove follow settings in your `settings.json` to remove this shortcut.
+In order to remove this major mode shortcut, remove the following section from your `settings.json`:

 ```json
 {